lnvglr/character-diversion/character-diversion.md

 As established before, discourse thrives on differences of opinion.
 A vital feature for *Character Diversion* is responding to opinions with the option to agree or disagree.

-Today, many social media platforms offer the possibility to react to content in many differenciated ways.
+Today, many social media platforms offer the possibility to react to content in many differentiated ways.
 The like buttons seemed to cause issues when people were posting about tragedies and followers were unsure if to like or not to like, when clearly they were not happy about the tragedy but wanted to show support.
 This seems to be no issue here, however and so I decided to implement a very simple voting mechanism—you can vote up or down.
-The vote can then be intepreted by the users as agreement, relevance, helpfulness and used for spotting important popular opinions and sorting opinions by popularity.
+The vote can then be interpreted by the users as agreement, relevance, helpfulness and used for spotting important popular opinions and sorting opinions by popularity.

 #### Image detection

 The current design of the platform requires users to upload font files in order to refer to certain characters.
 The reality in typographic discourse is, however, that some questions orbit around typefaces that have not font files or the licensing disallows the upload of font files.
-Currenty those discourse are held by uploading imagery and even drawings of letterforms.
+Currently, those discourse are held by uploading imagery and even drawings of letterforms.

 A potential future feature of Character Diversion could be the option to upload an image instead of a font and have to app automatically detect the letters, assign them to their Unicode symbol and allow users to associate opinions with those letters.
 This way a core functionality of Character Diversion would be extended to wide range of use cases.